-The share capital of the Issuer as of the date of this Prospectus amounts to CHF 21,689,136 and is divided into 21,689,136 fully paid-up registered shares (Namenaktien), each with a par value of CHF 1 (each a "Share"), which form one single class of shares.
-As of the date of this Prospectus, 21,510,404 Shares are registered in the commercial register.
+The share capital of the Issuer as of the date of this Prospectus amounts to CHF 26,201,136 and is divided into 26,201,136 fully paid-up registered shares (Namenaktien), each with a par value of CHF 1 (each a "Share"), which form one single class of shares.
 The General Meeting of Shareholders may at any time convert registered shares into bearer shares (Inhaberaktien) and bearer shares into registered shares.
-On March 18, 2021, the Extraordinary General Meeting of Shareholders resolved an ordinary capital increase in the amount of CHF 312,000 by issuing 312,000 fully paid-up registered shares with a nominal value of CHF 1.00 each.
-The subscription rights of existing shareholders were excluded and allocated primarily to or for the benefit of the holders of 2017/22 Bonds.